SMGCommunity/Petari/docs/CONTRIBUTING.md

 Decompilers such as Hex-Rays (included in IDA Pro) are useful as they can make the decompilation easier to write.

 Be sure that all of your submitted code follows the guidelines that are listed below.
 When running `make`, it is REQUIRED that the output is 1:1.
-Any pull request that fails to match the DOL checksum will be rejected.
+After the code matches, be sure to run `scripts/markDecompiled.py` to mark the function as decompiled.

 If you have any questions or concerns, please join [our Discord server](https://discord.gg/k7ZKzSDsVq)!